SinghyTheDev/Memetic-Knapsack-Solver/README.md

 ## Problem Description
 The Knapsack Problem is a combinatorial optimization problem in which you select a combination of items from a list of items, each with a profit and weight attached, and try to maximize the total profit possible whilst staying under the weight limit of your backpack.

 Evolutionary algorithms are a field of AI inspired by the evolutionary process of life.
-Genetic algorithms are a branch of evolutionary algorithms which specifically mimics the principles of genes and survival of the fittest.
+Genetic algorithms are a branch of evolutionary algorithms which specifically mimic the principle of genetics and survival of the fittest.

 The Memetic Algorithm is a population-based evolutionary optimization algorithm which combines principles of genetic algorithms (GAs) with local search techniques and is used to solve optimization problems such as the Knapsack Problem.